What Shoes Should You Wear for HIIT Workouts?

 For certain workouts, loose-fitting clothing may be preferred.
 However, for HIIT, go for tight clothing.
 Tighter-fitting, flexible fabrics allow for a full range of motion and comfort and are better suited to high-intensity exercise.

 You'll feel aerodynamic and agile in tighter clothing.
 For HIIT workouts that involve intense movements such as jumping or changing direction, you'll want clothes that don't get in the way.
 Plus, snug-fitting workout clothes increase blood circulation and oxygen delivery and keep your muscles warm throughout your workout.

 Can You Wear Running Shoes for HIIT?

-Running shoes are designed for forward movement, which effects the traction they offer and the cushioning.
-In terms of the cushioning, running shoes usually have a higher heel-toe drop to protect the heel against impact as it strikes the ground.
+Running shoes are designed for forward movement, which affects the traction they offer and the cushioning.
+In terms of the cushioning, running shoes usually have a higher heel-to-toe drop to protect the heel against impact as it strikes the ground.
 If you are only going to be sprinting for your HIIT workout, running shoes are fine.
-But if you’ll be cross-training, which is common, it’s vital to wear shoes designed for multi-directional agile movements.
+But if you'll be cross-training, which is common, it's vital to wear shoes designed for multi-directional agile movements.
 These shoes will have a reduced toe drop and midsole cushioning.

 What Are Cross-Training Shoes?

 Cross-training is when you train in a variety of ways.
-Cross-training might involve combining running with weight-lifting, for example.
+Cross-training might involve combining running with weightlifting, for example.
 Cross-training shoes are a hybrid of athletic footwear.
-They combine different features, such as midsole cushioning instead of heel cushioning, a wide toe box, and/or a rubber outsole.
+They combine different features, such as midsole cushioning instead of heel cushioning, a wide toe box and/or a rubber outsole.
 They are shoes that are suited for multiple types of exercise.